Aquanty/rtd-hgs/docs/source/index.rst

 #. **x(i), y(i), z(i), i=1,npts** List of polyline point
    :math:`xyz`-coordinates [L].

-Segments that fall on or close to the polyline are chosen.
-The routine proceeds along the polyline, considering two points at a time.
+| Segments that fall on or close to the polyline are chosen.
+The routine
+  proceeds along the polyline, considering two points at a time.
 For each set of points it finds the two nearest nodes and then finds the group of connected line segments that form the shortest path between the two nodes.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

+**

 #. **nsheet** The sheet number.